Information on industrial action at Goldsmiths.

 Goldsmiths believe our staff deserve the best pay and pensions we can afford and the best working conditions we can provide.
 Unlike some other universities, we have never been a wealthy institution and we invest any surplus in supporting the student experience, teaching and the creation of new knowledge.

-Unfortunately, the pandemic and central government cuts put considerable extra pressure on our finances leaving us with a reported deficit of £12.7m.
+Unfortunately, the pandemic and central government cuts put considerable extra pressure on our finances.
 We had to make some difficult decisions to put us back onto a stable financial footing, to help guarantee our future and to make £9m in ongoing savings by the end of financial year 2022-23.

 Employment facts about Goldsmiths